vinsan/pcpc/README.md

 - _wordscount_ compute the frequency of words in a set of files.
 -------------------------------------------------------------------------------------------------

-## Develop different soluzions to the problem using:
+## Develop different soluzions to the problem exploiting:
 - only point-to-point MPI communication routines.
 - only collective MPI communication routines.
 - point-to-point and collective MPI communication routines.